 First major printer exposition for 2014 is SGI (Sign Middle East) in Dubai.
 FLAAR attends every year because this expo is international in coverage.

-ISA fills out the spring, and in between we will give an entire day of lectures at a printer venue in Iran.
+In between we will give an entire day of lectures at a printer venue in Iran

-The summer brings APPPEXPO, which has grown to become the largest international expo in the world.
+The summer brings APPPEXPO Shanghai 2014, which has grown to become the largest international expo in the world.

 Trade Shows for 2013